Main Menu

 Not on View

-DescriptionThis small flat fragment preserves the upper part of a Dionysiac scene in cameo relief.
-Modeled in white glass over cobalt blue, it depicts a nude figure—perhaps a satyr—supporting a second reclining figure, interpreted as Dionysos or possibly a female figure such as Ariadne.
-The second figure's arms are wrapped around the satyr’s neck in a collapsing posture.
+DescriptionFlat fragment of a cameo glass plaque.
+Modeled in opaque white over cobalt blue glass.
+The scene shows a nude figure, possibly a satyr, supporting another figure in a collapsed pose.
+The second figure, possibly Dionysos or a female figure such as Ariadne, has arms wrapped around the first figure's neck.
 A plane tree appears to the left.
-The relief is under 0.1 cm thick and very flat, with a graphic rather than sculptural style.
-Surface detail is rendered in linear incisions, with minor attempts at shading, particularly in the neck area.
+The relief is very shallow (under 0.1 cm) and rendered with incised linear detailing, especially in the neck area.
+The modeling is graphic and flat, with minimal three-dimensional depth.
 One edge of the plaque is preserved.

 Membership